django/django/docs/asgi/www.rst

 * If ``accept`` is ``True``, accept the connection (and send any data provided).
 * If ``accept`` is ``False``, reject the connection and do nothing else.
   If ``bytes`` or ``text`` were also present they must be ignored.
-* If ``bytes`` or ``text`` is present, accept the connection and send the data.
+* If ``bytes`` or ``text`` is present and contains a non-empty value, accept the connection and send the data.
 * If ``close`` is ``True`` or a positive integer, reject the connection.
-If ``bytes`` or ``text`` is also set, it should accept the connection, send the frame, then immediately close the connection.
+If ``bytes`` or ``text`` is also set and not empty, it should accept the connection,  send the  frame, then immediately close the connection.
   Note that any close code integer sent is ignored, as connections are rejected with HTTP's ``403 Forbidden``, unless data is also sent, in which case a full WebSocket close is done with the provided code.

 If received while the connection is established: